Holmes7/Random-Mashup-Generator/README.md

 # Random Mashup Generator

-This tool helps you find a set of random problems of codeforces of desired difficulty level where the problems aren't solved by any of the members in your group.
+This app helps you find a set of random problems of codeforces of desired difficulty level where the problems aren't solved by any of the members in your group.

 Check it out [here](https://randommashupgenerator.netlify.app/)